top of page

 Let me be clear, I am not talking about being a "pal" to students.
 I set and keep boundaries.
 And, I do this while prioritizing how the minor in this situation is feeling.
 I am the adult in the room.
 What does this mean?
 I believe it looks like the following:

-• I set the tone for the classroom, whether conscious or not, so be conscious of what you are feeling and spreading
+• I set the tone for the classroom, whether conscious or not, so I need to be conscious of what I am feeling and spreading

 • I acknowledge when I have been wrong and/or hurtful